mukund109/vow/README.md

 where was i
-* complete regex search functionality
+* implement backend part of regex search
-  * cannot unfocus on search input box using mouse
-  * was adding button to close search input

 todo
 * refactor - move js logic from Alpine.bind into Alpine.data